dalgard/meteor-viewmodel/README.md

 ### Viewmodel instances

-ViewModel can be used in a more programmatical way, but below are the methods that are recommended for use inside computed properties, autoruns etc. when sticking to a more declarative approach.
+ViewModel can be used in a more programmatical way, but below are the methods that are recommended for use inside computed properties, autoruns etc. when sticking to a declarative approach.

 *Templates*